ircashem/Avyukt/README.md

 * Added Support for Avyukt Linux Backdoors, Avyukt Payloads were only available for Windows, Now available for linux too!

-* Automatic Obfuscation Added for Avyukt Payload 1
+* Automatic Obfuscation Added for Avyukt Payloads

+* Improved code and bugs

 # Setting Up Avyukt